-This draft TPS fails in its most important task to prioritize the preservation and protection of the natural environment and the unique amenities of the Trust islands-such as rural character.
+The draft TPS currently being considered fails in its most important task: to prioritize the preservation and protection of the natural environment and the unique amenities of the Trust islands.
 The current draft could allow inappropriate development that would, over time, erode the unique character and natural environment of these islands.